kirill-vish/kirill-vish.github.io/_pages/1_project.md

 <h5 style="font-weight: bold;">Conclusions</h5>
 <p>
   We found that each model can have its own distinct strengths.
 This suggests that model selection should depend on the target use cases, as standard performance metrics may overlook key task-specific nuances.
+In addition, many existing benchmarks are derived from ImageNet which biases the evaluation.
+Developing new benchmarks with different data distributions will be crucial for evaluating models in a more real-world representative context.
 </p>
 <p>
   <strong>ConvNet vs Transformer</strong><br>